netzema/distributed_systems/README.md

-Assignment 2: Service Oriented Architectures
+## **Assignment 2: Service Oriented Architectures**
-Web services and REST
+**Web services and REST**

 Recall Assignment 1 and the architecture diagram you designed.
 We now want to start implementing the system and write Python modules for some of the services.
-For each service, you have to build only a part of the functionality, which is specified in the service description below.
-The main focus will be on defining and implementing the interfaces that each service exposes:
+For each service, you must build only a part of the functionality, which is specified in the service description below.
+The focus will be on defining and implementing the interfaces that each service exposes.
-1. Authentication service: this service will be responsible for authenticating and logging users into the system.
-The following user groups (roles) are defined:

-• Administrator: can create and delete users and manage all types of data.

-• Secretary: can manage some data.

-• Manager: can submit optimization requests (batch jobs) and collect results.

-The service will expose an authentication API with the following functions:

-• A function that accepts username/password and, if correct, emits a simple token (containing user role and a random base-64 string).

-• A function for verifying that the token for a given user is still valid.

-This service will be implemented with an in-memory cache (without persistent storage).

-2. Master data service: this service will be responsible for the metadata for the simulations and manage at least two data tables in a persistent data store:

-• jobs: a table containing metadata information for each submitted simulation job (user who sent the job, timestamp submitted, status (submitted, processing, done), date range, assets (a collection of integers from 1 until 100))

-• results: a table containing metadata information for the result of each job (job ID, timestamp, assets/weights (a collection of pairs asset number/a real number between 0.0 and 1.0))

-The service will expose an API for submitting jobs and fetching and updating data on running or done jobs.
-Note that only users of the user group managers and administrators are allowed to use this service.

-All other users and unauthenticated users will get an authorization error.

-Deadline: 2021/04/05, 23:59 CET.

-Notes

-• All files shall be submitted in a single zip file.

-• A README.MD file will also be included in the submission with a short description of the sumitted files.

-• You may build a simple web UI for testing - since UI development is out of the scope of the course, it will not be graded.

-• Every request performed by a client and all server responses must be logged with the following information: source, destination, headers (if applicable), metadata (if applicable), message body.

-• You have free choice as to what web service/communication framework to use for each service: please explain your choice in the README.MD file.

-• Don’t spend much time on the business logic: please focus on setting up the services, APIs between services and logging.

-Distributed Systems

-SS 2022

-Assessment

-Total: 15 points.

-• All requirements are satisfied: 10 points.

-• The documentation is concise and the choice on which web service/framework was used is well explained and technically correct: 5 points
+### **1 Authentication Service**
+The auth.py file takes care of the whole authorization process.
+It stores the users in an in-memory cache and assigns user rights to each role.
+Several functions are implemented to test if users exist, to create authentication tokens, to check if a user's token is valid and if their role allows accessing a certain service.

+#### **Resources**
+The file defines three resources: User, Login, Auth.

+**User**
+The User resource has a get, post, put and delete method.
+A user calls get in case he/she wants to access information of another user in the system.
+Depending on the role one gets varying results.
+The admin can access all the information also including the password.
+Other roles cannot see the password of each user. put is used to update a user's password while post is used to add new users.
+The delete method is used to delete an existing user.
+Note that only administrators can use the latter two services.

+**Login**
+The Login resource handles log ins and log outs.
+For logging in it uses the post method and creates and assigns a token to a given user if the username and password match.
+The put method is used to log out again, resetting the token.

+**Auth**
+The Auth resource is used to handle authentication for each service call.
+It uses the get method to retrieve the token and the service and checks for each user in the in-memory cache if it can find the match of given username and token.

+### **2 Masterdata Service**
+The Masterdata service handles all kind of jobs, calculations, and database calls.
+It contains two different resources: Jobs and JobCalulcation.
+Additionally, it contains several functions to write jobs and results to json files which serve as a persistent data storage.
+#### **Resources**
+**Jobs**
+Before performing any operation, the authorization service is called to check if the user is allowed to call the service.
+The post method is used to add a new job to the data storage, do the calculations and store the results in a separate json file.
+The job information contains the user, the assets (integer from 0 to 100), the timestamp of the creation of the job, the daterange which is 10 days by default and the status, which is "in progress" by default.
+This information is then stored in the file masterdata.json which contains all the jobs.
+The results of the calculations of the jobs are stored separately in the results.json file.
+The put method lets the user update the status of the job.
+It accesses a job by the given job id and adjusts the status according to the input.
+The delete method deletes a job from the masterdata.json file by accessing the job by the given id.

+**JobCalculation**
+This resource returns the results of the calculations of each of a job's assets.
+The results are numbers between 0 and 1.

+### **3 Testing Service**
+The testing service provides simple workflows to test our program.
+This was made to make sure every functionality can be tested before submitting the program and to provide the professor with an idea of how to use it.

+### **4 Flask-RESTful**
+Flask-RESTful is an easy to use and lightweight framework in Python to build REST-APIs.
+The main building block of the package are resources which provide easy access to multiple HTTP methods just by defining methods on a resource.
+Additionally, one can easily implement multiple URLs to be routed to a resource by using the add_resource() method on the API object.
+Another advantage of Flask-RESTful is its thorough documentation which covers everything one needs to get started.
+REST in general has several upsides over SOAP or GRPC.
+REST is flexible and uses simple verbs for its operations, which makes it simple to use and understand.
+JSON is the most common content type for REST data, which is straightforward to use, quite human readable and easy to debug.
+Other than the technical advantages, we also already gained some experience with Flask back in the Programming II course in the second semester.